 Every year beginning January 30 many people participate in the practice of 64 Days – The Season for Peace and Nonviolence.
 Arun Gandhi established this event as a way to honor and celebrate the philosophies and lives of Mahatma Gandhi and Martin Luther King, Jr. The “season” begins with the anniversary of Gandhi’s assassination and ends with the anniversary of King’s assassination.

 Over the years many organizations and religious groups have put together curriculum with suggested daily things to think about and practice during this period.
-And if you’re interested in exploring or participating in something like this you may want to head over to 64 Days.

 Although I’m not inspired to follow any particular guided program, I am finding my thoughts regularly turning to the subject of peace and what it means.
 I do think it’s important how we walk in this world, and every day we have the opportunity to choose our words and actions.
 In the first week of the observation attention is often focused on being compassionate and peaceful with oneself, and that always seems like a lovely place to begin.
 And this, the third day of the observation, is often focused on appreciation and gratitude.
 I often talk about how I believe that a gratitude practice is one of the most profound gifts you can give yourself – it truly alters the perspective and helps keep you centered in your heart energy.